Tibetan Buddhism Center for World Peace

 aka Tenzin Chodon / Tenzin Paldon

-To meet Geshe Drakpa Gelek, and to be accepted as his disciple, fulfilled a deep-rooted aspiration that cycled around my psyche for a number of years.
-Perhaps it began at about the age of 18 when I may have first heard of the concept.
-After decades of sincerely adopting a series of spiritual practices that included Metaphysics, A Course in Miracles, and Sufism, Buddhism finally pushed its way to the surface just before my 50th birthday,
+To meet Geshe Drakpa Gelek, and to be accepted as his disciple, fulfilled a deep-rooted wish that had cycled around my psyche for a number of years.
+After decades of following a series of spiritual practices that included my Catholic upbringing, metaphysics studies, A Course in Miracles, and Sufism, Buddhism finally made it's way just before my 50th birthday.

-Lama Passang Gelek was living and teaching in San Antonio when we met in 2005.
+Through a series of hunches and coincidences, I met Lama Passang Gelek who was living and teaching in San Antonio.
 It was he who invited Geshe Drakpa to San Antonio in order teach a handful of students who, evidently, exhibited an earnest desire to study and practice traditional Tibetan Buddhism.
-After meeting Geshe Drakpa and being accepted as his student I felt a powerful sense of deep joy accompanied by disbelief that such a marvelous being as Geshe-la would take me on.
-That is how I feel today, eighteen years later.
+After meeting Geshe Drakpa and being accepted as his student I felt such deep joy (accompanied by disbelief) that a marvelous being such as Geshe-la would take me on.
+That is how I feel now, and that sense grows deeper and deeper as time passes.

 The profoundly generous commitment that Geshe Drakpa made to us meant that he travelled to San Antonio seven times over a ten-year period.
-Each time he stayed for several months in order to transmit the fullness of the topics, which he continually stated was to "plant seeds."
-The Geshe Drakpa Gelek Archive pages contain information about the vast scope of Dharma given to students in San Antonio, so I won't catalog that here.
+Each time he stayed for several months in order to transmit the fullness of the topics.
+He continually stated that his teachings would "plant seeds."
+The Geshe Drakpa Gelek Archive pages contain information about the scope of Dharma given to students in San Antonio.
 I just want to emphasize that as his student I was insatiable with regard to receiving teachings.
-Most weeks during his visits we met as many as four times a week in order that he could download complete information on each topic.
-We were thrilled to have this blessing and somehow managed to make time for this transmission of Mahayana Dharma.
+Most weeks during his visits we met as many as four times a week in order that he could download as much as possible on each topic.
+We were thrilled to have this blessing, and somehow we all managed to make time for this invaluable transmission of Mahayana Dharma.

-Eventually Geshe Drakpa became, and still is, like an ever-present mountain that dominates the inner landscape of my heart and mind.
-If my life eventually has some benefit, it will be due to him.
-My feeble attempts to integrate and embody the essence of the teachings are the only way to repay him and Lama Passang.
-May whatever effort I am able to invest in the great path Geshe Drakpa set me upon bring magnificent fruit that will be heaped upon the ground at his blessed feet,
+Although he has departed this world, Geshe Drakpa is for me like an ever-present mountain range that dominates the inner landscape of my heart and mind.
+If my life has some benefit, it will be due to him.
+My attempt to integrate and embody the point of his teaching is the only way I can repay his kindness.
+May any merit be like magnificent jewels that that are heaped upon purified ground at his blessed feet.

 Proudly powered by Weebly